mchirino89/mchirino89.github.io/_posts/swift/2021-05-03-documentation-in-practice.md

 ## Use case in practice

-I followed the steps above in order to generate [the documentation][netDoc] you see for [MauriNet][net].
+I followed the steps above in order to generate [the documentation][netRoot] you see for [MauriNet][net].
 This is a Networking wrapper I built around Swift's native URLSession so it wouldn't be necessary to add third party dependencies for simple `GET`/`POST` requests and skipping the boilerplate ceremony each time I'd have to use it.

 Please go ahead and check it out.
 Feedback is not only welcome but encouraged, I'll be delighted to receive pull requests in this and any of my other repos.